Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

+Right now what we have is a somewhat cleaner but still fairly labor-intensive way to import data into a new Lotus Chart.
+I would estimate the time to massage and prep a new spreadsheet file to work with the current Python generator script at somewhere between 1-3 hours.
+I am leaving the CPI data as sample data.
+If you try it out with a new CSV, you would need to modify the filter features [getActiveLinks] in the js modules in order to get the chart to render correctly.
+Links are also disabled from the chart lines, because there are no custom URLs available from this dataset.

+The Lotus Chart also works great with dynamic APIs... it's just that most interesting live data streams cost money.
+If you have a real world use case for this functionality, or would like to try it out, please message me!

 TO DO:

 - Text search.

+- Automatic generation of thumbnail images.

 - index.html should be dynamically generated.

-- Add automatic formatting of currency values and percentages to use commas, round to two decimal places.
+- Restore automatic formatting of currency values and percentages to use commas, round to two decimal places.

 - Get filename from file path [right now the CSV to be converted must be renamed to data.csv].